katjackson/traffic-simulation/README.md

 ## Requirements
 ## ------------

 This module requires importing numpy and matplotlib, as well as the random default class.
 The graphs in the Jupyter notebook were also created using the seaborn module.
+See requirements.txt for a full list of modules used in the running of this program.

 The simulator module has no external dependancies.